Skip to Content

 Academic journals are very different from popular magazines, although they bear several similarities.
 For more, see what type of source is this?

-To identify an academic source, apply the criteria listed above:
+To identify an academic source, apply the criteria listed below:

 • What are the qualifications of the author?
 Academic authors are likely to come from a university or institute, and academic writing is often published by a university press.